fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 # Create a Campaign for SMS in Microsoft Teams

-This article is for IT administrators and IT professionals who are enabling Short Message Service (SMS) in Teams and need to register their company's SMS campaign with The Campaign Registry (TCR).
+This article is for IT administrators and IT professionals who are enabling Short Message Service (SMS) in Teams and need to register their company's Campaign with The Campaign Registry (TCR).

-Before reading this article, make sure you've read [Plan for SMS in Teams](sms-overview.md) and [Step 1: Create a brand].
+Before reading this article, make sure you've read [Plan for SMS in Teams](sms-overview.md) and [Step 1: Create a brand](sms-setup-brand.md).

+SMS in Teams is only available in the United States, Puerto Rico, and Canada.

 > [!NOTE]
 > United States and Puerto Rican customers must have an approved Brand and Campaign before enabling SMS for Teams Calling Plan numbers.